 Transit routes have been established along Riel Drive.
-Where new roads are to be built, transit routes must be established as part of the first stage of development as per MDP Policy 12.7, New Area Structure Plan Technical Reports.
-In addition, transit stops must be within 400 metres walking distance of all residents.
-This distance is reduced for multiple family dwelling, institutional uses, major seniors residencies, and activity centres.
+Transit stops must be within 400 metres walking distance of all residents as per MDP policy 8.3.7.
+This distance is reduced for multiple family dwelling, institutional uses, major seniors' residencies, and activity centres.
 Transit stops are typically proposed along major collector roadways and done in consultation with the City's Transit Department.